-Dodge Ram 1500 owners have reported 5 problems related to brake fluid leak (under the service brakes category).
+Dodge Ram 1500 owners have reported 7 problems related to brake fluid leak (under the service brakes category).
 The most recently reported issues are listed below.

 Front calipers randomly started leaking fluid.

 See all problems of the 2013 Dodge Ram 1500 .